 PAPER ITEMS: like junk mail (minus the fake credit cards), computer paper, magazines, and paperboard like cereal boxes.
 Also, newspaper can go in your bin, but needs to be kept separate like in a brown paper bag-- do not use plastic bags to put newspaper in- paper and plastic DNA just don't mix!
 (The only exception to this is shredded paper-put shredded paper in clear double bags so the recycling workers can see what it is and sort these out fast).
 Also, corrogated cardboard can go in your recycle bin- just break it down.

 OR, for those gardeners and composters out there: You can shred the papers and use it as mulch in your garden, or put in your compost pile.
 You can use full sheets of newspaper and cardboard in layers on the ground to keep down weeds under your bark mulch in your existing gardens, or to make new garden areas-just lay the cardboard or thick layers of newspaper down on the grass, and cover with compost and then a layer of mulch.
 Before you know it the worms will work their magic and you can start planting in your new garden next season!

-Some common items that people get confused on (I know I do) are plastic straws (trash), foil juice pouches (trash, can't be recycled), and beer boxes (put in trash, anything that has a special coating on it to go in the fridge or freezer can not be recycled.).
-Also, scrap metal of any size can NO LONGER go in your recycle bin-- take it to a scrap yard and get your money for it.
+Some common items that people get confused on (I know I do) are plastic straws (trash), foil juice pouches and foil yogurt tops (trash, can't be recycled), and beer boxes (put in trash, anything that has a special coating on it to go in the fridge or freezer can not be recycled.).
+Also, SCRAP METAL of any size DOES NOT GO in your recycle bin-- take it to a scrap yard and get your money for it.
 When in doubt, look it up here: Alphabetical list of everything you can think of and how to recycle or properly dispose of it!